You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 - Dating potential

-The DayOfUs Difference: Built for Platonic Connection
+The DayOfUs Difference: Built for Real-Life Connection

 DayOfUs was built specifically to solve this problem.
 We understand that: